shopxlabs/SHOPX_TCPeNFT_depricated/README.md

 ### Updating manager contracts.
 -  All contracts except the data contracts can be replaced.
 Thus updated versions of the manager contracts can be bined with the existing data contracts.
--  After updating any of the manager contracts, you can change ownership to the new manager contracts in the following steps:
+-  After updating any of the manager contracts, you can change ownership of the data contract from the old manager to the new manager contracts in the following steps:
 1. Deploy updated manager contract.
 After being mined, save the new address.
 Do it for each manager contract you are updating.
 2. Using the new mangager contract call function 'setDataContract(_dataAddress)'.
 This will be bind the old existing data contract to the new manager contract.
 3. Using the old manager contract you are replacing, call function 'transferOwnership(_newAddress)' with the new manager address.
 This proposes new ownership.